bagder/c-ares-for-qnx/README.md

 ## Download packages

-c-ares packages for QNX are made available for download at XXXXXX
+c-ares packages for QNX are made available for download at https://qnx.haxx.se/

 ## Prerequisites